Should I do an online degree?

-Do employers take them seriously?
+Do employers take online degrees seriously?

 “A degree is an achievement regardless of how it’s obtained,” says Olwen Merchant from credit card company Capital One, “but university isn’t just about obtaining a degree.
-It’s an opportunity to leave home, learn to live independently, meet new people, live in a different city and get involved in extra-curricular activities,” she says.
+It’s an opportunity to leave home, learn to live independently, meet new people, live in a different city and get involved in extracurricular activities,” she says.

-“I would probably have reservations around why an 18-year-old would choose to study online and miss out on all the fun stuff.”
+“Honestly, I would probably have reservations about why an 18-year-old would choose to study exclusively online and miss out on all the fun stuff.”

-What are the pros of studying online?
+What are the pros of online degrees?

 - Cost: It’s significantly cheaper than going to uni.
 Plus you can usually spread the cost over time.

-How do online degrees actually work?
+How do online degrees work?

 What happens if I need help with an assignment?

-What courses can you do?
+What courses can you do an online degree in?

-Updated on 29-Sep-2015
+Updated on 10-Apr-2022